Nepomuceno/blog/source/_posts/personal-email-sending-email.md

 ## Configuring SMTP

-We are going to connect with your email claint it is to setup smtp server to your email client using smtp.
+We are going to connect with your email client it is to setup smtp server to your email client using smtp.

 So in order to do that we need to create some smtp credentials in mailgun and change our dns records.